How to manage credential status with Status Lists¶

 });

-When a Verifier receives an SD-JWT Presentation, they must check if the credential has been revoked.
+When a verifier receives an SD-JWT presentation, it must check whether the credential has been revoked.

-Because SdJwt.Net.Oid4Vp and SdJwt.Net.HAIP integrate seamlessly with the Status List package, this check occurs automatically during verification if the StatusListService is registered in the Verifier's Dependency Injection container.
+Because SdJwt.Net.Oid4Vp and SdJwt.Net.HAIP integrate with the Status List package, this check runs automatically during verification when the StatusListService is registered in the verifier's Dependency Injection container.

-// In the Verifier application, use StatusListVerifier and your preferred cache strategy.
+// In the Verifier application, use StatusListVerifier to check credential status.

 var statusVerifier = new StatusListVerifier(httpClient);